-- Footrot is diagnosed in the laboratory using samples taken from lesions in the field. - A range of tests can be used to determine whether footrot is present and the level of virulence of the given strain. - An additional test can be used to identify the particular serogroups of bacteria present.
+- Footrot is diagnosed in the field.
+Laboratory testing is used as an aid to diagnosis. - A range of tests can be used to determine whether footrot is present and the level of virulence of the given strain. - An additional test can be used to identify the particular serogroups of bacteria present.

-Footrot is clinically diagnosed by evaluating characteristic foot lesions in the field and culturing the footrot bacteria (Dichelobacter nodosus) in a laboratory.
+Footrot is clinically diagnosed by evaluating characteristic foot lesions in the field and culturing the footrot bacteria (Dichelobacter nodosus) in a laboratory if deemed necessary.